ScrubSandwich/Person-Stats/README.md

 ### Super Mega Bonus Credit Hyper Fighting

-* Be string!
+* Be strong!
 Do not resort to the use of `innerHTML`.
-Keep using `Document.createElement.
+Keep using `Document.createElement`.